 Several factors can affect the duration of a bathroom remodel, making each project unique.
 The complexity of plumbing and electrical work greatly alters the bathroom remodel timeline.
 For instance, replacing existing fixtures might require less time compared to extensive plumbing work needed for a full gut renovation.

 Structural modifications, such as altering walls or layout, add complexity and time.
 The materials chosen also play an essential role; some may have longer lead times or require additional drying time.
+Tasks such as waterproofing the shower area, preparing the ceiling for ventilation improvements, or selecting the right mirrors for lighting and space can all extend the schedule.
+Contractors must also ensure surfaces are properly prepped to lay tiles and flooring, which must be done carefully to ensure a durable, clean finish.

 How to Estimate the Duration of a Bathroom Renovation